Flying Books' main location:

 678 Bloor St W, Toronto

 now flying to FOUR places

-Flying Books is a bookshop nestled inside four different businesses in downtown Toronto: art & gift store The Weekend Variety (1080 Queen Street W), The Good Neighbour Espresso Bar (678 Bloor St W), Northwood General Store (800 Bloor St W), and The Gladstone Hotel (1214 Queen Street W).
+Flying Books is a bookshop nestled inside three different businesses in downtown Toronto: art & gift store The Weekend Variety (1080 Queen Street W), The Good Neighbour Espresso Bar (678 Bloor St W), and The Gladstone Hotel (1214 Queen Street W).
 Rotating selections include fiction, memoirs, graphic novels, science, or history – always choosily chosen.